Setting up your organization, classroom, or workplace for mental health success

 Take time for self-care.

-- The demands of campus combined with all the factors happening in the broader community and word can feel overwhelming at times.
+- The demands of campus combined with all the factors happening in the broader community and world can feel overwhelming at times.
 Take time for self-care to maintain your own wellness.

 - Focus on healthy habits.